 - Skin rashes

-Ultimately, colostrum helps heal a leaky gut, thanks in large part to its vast array of immune-modulating components and growth factors.
+Ultimately, colostrum helps repair a leaky gut, thanks in large part to its vast array of immune-modulating components and growth factors.
 Many colostrum components support the immune system.
-Colostrum’s growth factors restore “tightness” to the cellular junctions and help prevent substances from crossing over into the bloodstream.
+Colostrum’s growth factors restore “tightness” to the cellular junctions and help keep substances from crossing over into the bloodstream where they can wreak their havoc.
 And once a leaky gut is addressed, the body can work normally to repair tissue that may have been damaged by years or decades of leaky gut issues.

 A Closer Look at Bovine Colostrum’s Key Components